tjasz/gtfs-sim/README.md

 ```
 GET /vehicles/at/:datetime
 ```
-Returns real-time vehicle positions at a specific date and time as GeoJSON Point features.
+Returns real-time vehicle positions at a specific date and time as a map of trip IDs to GeoJSON Point features.
 DateTime must be in ISO 8601 format without timezone (agency-local time).

 This endpoint:
 1. Gets trips operating on the given date